Select Location

 unsafe

 It is advisable not to drive or operate heavy machinery as you may feel dizzy after taking Revolade 25mg Tablet.
+After taking the Revolade 25mg Tablet, it is dangerous to drive or operate heavy equipment.
+It can make you feel lightheaded and make it harder to focus.

 Kidney